 Visits from The Friends of Harpenden

 Just as Harpenden ‘Friends’ visit Cosne so the Cosne ‘Friends’ visit Harpenden.
-The last such visit was this year, 2015, from 22nd to 25th May when the programme was:
+The last such visit was in 2015 from 22nd to 25th May when the programme was:

 Friday evening – settling in with host families